The genuine Startup.exe file is a software component of Quick Startup by Glarysoft.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the Startup.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

 The process known as Startup MFC Application or Creative Element Power Tools Startup module belongs to software Startup Application or Data Deposit Box or Creative Element Power Tools by Creative Element (www.creativelement.com) or Kaspersky Lab (www.kaspersky.com).

 Description: Startup.exe is not essential for Windows and will often cause problems.
 Startup.exe is located in a subfolder of "C:\Program Files".

-The program has a visible window.
-The startup.exe file is not a Windows core file.
-The application is loaded during the Windows boot process (see Registry key: MACHINE\User Shell Folders, MACHINE\Run, User Shell Folders, Winlogon\Shell, Run, DEFAULT\Run).
-The process has no file description.
-Therefore the technical security rating is 24% dangerous, however you should also read the user reviews.
+The Startup.exe file is not a Windows system file.
+The application is loaded during the Windows boot process (see Registry key: MACHINE\Run, User Shell Folders, MACHINE\User Shell Folders, Run, DEFAULT\Run).
+Startup.exe is a file with no information about its developer.
+Therefore the technical security rating is 32% dangerous, however you should also read the user reviews.

-To help you analyze the startup.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the Startup.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.